Pastoral Care

 It will be important that items be lent and returned in good condition, and especially for baby and medical equipment, be clean and sanitary.

 We have not yet finalized the system for publicizing the list and lending the items, but we will let you know as soon as those procedures are set.
-For now, continue to let Artley Wolfson know what items you are willing to lend. and visit https://www.cvuus.org/connection/library-of-things/ to view what’s listed so far.
+For now, continue to let Artley Wolfson know what items you are willing to lend.
+And visit https://www.cvuus.org/connection/library-of-things/ to view what’s listed so far.

 Caring Circles